kyriog/rights-alert/README.md

 -------

 Rights alert is released under the terms of the GPLv3 license.
 See LICENSE for details.
+Launcher image has been created by Sergio Sanchez Lopez and is licensed under the GPL license.
+See the links section for more details.

 What is Rights alert?
 ---------------------